jfield44/SparkSDKDoctorAnywhere/README.md

 This file contains a list of third party software dependencies that the DrAnywhere project includes.
 We need to add the SparkSDK to that list.

 Add a line to the file underneath `pod 'AABlurAlertController’` but above the `end` keyword.
-That line should contain `pod pod 'SparkSDK', '1.1'`
+That line should contain `pod 'SparkSDK', '1.1'`

 So your new file should look like this: